-The aminoglycosides are bactericidal and work by stopping bacteria from making proteins.
+The aminoglycosides are bactericidal and work by binding to the 30S subunit of the bacterial ribosome, thus stopping bacteria from making proteins.

 Aminoglycoside antibiotics are used to treat infections caused by gram-negative bacteria.
-Aminoglycosides may be used along with penicillins or cephalosporins to give a two-pronged attack on the bacteria.
+Aminoglycosides may be used in combination with with penicillins or cephalosporins to ensure better antimicrobial coverage.
 Aminoglycosides work quite well, but bacteria can become resistant to them.
 Since aminoglycosides are broken down easily in the stomach, they can't be given by mouth and must be injected.
 Generally, aminoglycosides are given for short time periods.

 Aminoglycoside grope includes: